phantasma-io-archive/Spook/Docs/README.md

 ***

 #### getBlockByHeight
-Returns information about a block by height and chain or `error` if given height or chain are invalid or not found.
+Returns information about a block by height and chain.

 ##### Parameters

 1. `string`, - chain name or chain address
-2. `QUANTITY`, - height of given block
+2. `QUANTITY`, - height of a block
 ```js
 params: [
    'main',